bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/knownissues.md

 - One of the changes since Momo is that Bosco supports using pre-compiled static busybox from another Linux distribution, such as (infact, preferably) from a client.
-You just have to make sure:
+You just have to make sure it [meets a a few requirements](install.html#busybox-test).
-  1. it is statically compiled
-  2. has the necessary applets

 - Compile against a different library, such as [uclibc](http://www.uclibc.org/) (a sister project of busybox) or [musl](http://www.musl-libc.org/).
 If you'd like to try using uclibc, look into